beccabrown/AdventOfCode/2022/README.md

 ### Prerequisites

-I used Python v3, use [asdf](http://asdf-vm.com/) or [nvm](https://www.linode.com/docs/guides/how-to-install-use-node-version-manager-nvm/) to manage this.
+I used Python v3, use "TODO: insert here" to manage this.

 ### Installation